 A newer option, the Philips Hue Bridge Pro, is designed for larger setups and power users.
 It offers better reliability, faster automations, and pro-level integration, while staying compatible with existing Hue lights and accessories.

 For creative accent lighting, the Philips Hue Lightstrip Plus is a flexible strip that you can install under cabinets, behind TVs, or anywhere you want customizable light effects.
+For a budget-friendly alternative with rich color options, the LIFX Everyday Lightstrip offers 8 addressable zones and Wi-Fi control without requiring a bridge, making it perfect for creative lighting projects.

 For outdoor use, the Philips Hue Lily Outdoor Spot Light lights up gardens, pathways, and other outdoor spots with bright, controllable light.